 Update Your Resume Writing Approach

-Luckily, there’s a way to optimize your resume so that it makes it past the ATS.
-How?
 By using ResyMatch.io, a free tool that scans your resume and compares it to the job description of the job you’re applying for.
-From there, it will give you tips on how to improve your resume to have a better chance of being seen by an actual human.
+It will give you tips and feedback on how to improve your resume to directly align with the job you're applying for.

-But don’t stop with just building a resume that gets past the software.
+But don’t stop there.
 You also need to optimize how you talk about your experience with bullet points that demonstrate measurable, quantitative results you’ve achieved for your past employers.
 Why?

 Because this is what hiring managers are looking for to evaluate whether you’re capable of adding value to their company.
 If you need help writing your bullet points, check out ResyBullet.io – another free tool that analyzes your bullet points and provides tips on how to make them more effective.